 During our tasting with Clarissa, we got to experience 5 of Nagy’s incredible wines.
 Their 2013 Viognier was one of the highlights for me as I have found it difficult to find a “perfect” Viognier.
 Nagy’s fooled me as upon first sip, I found it a bit harsh and bitter.
 Then, as you swirl and let the notes aerate some, it becomes easily one of the best Viognier’s I’ve tried as of late.
 So much so, I came home with 2 bottles!
 The neutral oak is key in this Viognier.
 It was smooth, mellow and full of floral notes.

 Their 2014 Pinot Noir was also something to write home about.
 With a shade to it that almost made it too pretty to drink, this no new oak Pinot was bursting with cherry and strong berry notes while feeling as if I were drinking silk.
 At only $30 a bottle, Nagy wines certainly is a steal.

-Their 2nd Pinot I had the pleasure of trying, a 2012 Garey Ranch vineyard, was filled with tannins and made it very vibrant with some pepper and black berry notes.
+Their 2nd Pinot I had the pleasure of trying was a 2012 Garey Ranch vineyard that was filled with tannins and made it very vibrant with some pepper and black berry notes.